TomasVotruba/punchcard/README.md

-# Lazy and strict way to configure your Laravel projects
+# Lazy and strict way to configure Laravel project

 I love Laravel, but I'm terrible at working with an array.
 I used the wrong keys and deleted the needed items, and my project kept crashing.
 So I did this project to help me with that.